-Campus.
+Campus Police have received training in Incident Command and Responding to Critical Incidents on Campus.
 When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually Campus Police, local law enforcement agencies, local fire responders and emergency medical services.
 All departments typically respond and work together to manage the incident.
 Depending on the nature of the incident, other College departments and local or federal agencies could also be involved in responding to the incident.
 General information about the emergency response and evacuation procedures for North Georgia Technical College are publicized each year as part of the institution's Clery Act compliance efforts (NGTC's Annual Security and Fire Safety Report).
-That information is available on the North Georgia Technical College website.
+That information is available on the North Georgia Technical College website at https://northgatech.edu/wp-content/uploads/2022/09/2022-Annual-Security-and-Fire-Safety-Report.pdf.